Mr. John Ryan reports

 About Bunker Hill Mining Corp.

-Bunker Hill Mining has the exclusive option to acquire 100 per cent of the marketable assets of the Bunker Hill mine.
+Bunker Hill Mining has an option to acquire 100 per cent of the Bunker Hill mine.

 We seek Safe Harbor.